oskar2517/vfd-tube-calculator/README.md

 Before I went ahead with the project, I wanted to make sure I knew how to drive the tubes.
 Some research revealed the following information.

-The pins of r IV-12 tube are keyed so they can only be socketed in the correct orientation.
+The pins of an IV-12 tube are keyed so they can only be socketed in the correct orientation.
 The image below shows the pinout of an IV-12 tube when looking at it from above.

 <table>
     <tr>